 - a system of academic support through a Graduate Advisory Committee

-- a complementary educative program which includes weekly seminars specialized conferences, brain storming workshops, public information sessions
+- a complementary educative program which includes weekly seminars, specialized conferences, and workshops, as well as public outreach initiatives

-Students that are part of the GCRC are eligible to apply to both the McGill Integrated Cancer Research Training Program (MICRTP) and to the Canderel Studentship Stipend Award program.
+Students that are part of the GCRC are eligible to apply to the GCRC Internal Awards program.

 Graduate degrees are conferred by the academic departments in which GCRC students are registered.

-For more information and to obtain an application package, please contact the relevant department:
+For more information, please contact the relevant department:

 Department of Biochemistry - Grauate Studies Admissions